MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/auto-split-journal.md

 Customers often post financial journals that contain a large number of lines.
 This situation can cause performance issues.

-In previous versions, each journal had a **Line Limit** parameter that defines the limit for lines per journal.
-By default, the line limit is blank and if the customer doesn't set any value or set a very large number as limit, there would be posting performance issues for large journals.
+In previous versions, each journal had a **Line Limit** parameter that defined the limit for lines per journal.
+By default, the line limit was blank, and if the customer didn't set any value or set a very large number as the limit, there were posting performance issues for large journals.
 To address this limitation, the **Automatic split of large journals** feature was introduced.
-After this feature is active, it hides line-limit parameters from individual journals, and it becomes a global parameter effective for all journals.
-The default value for the **Autosplit** parameter is 1000, which is recommended by Microsoft.
+After this feature is active, it hides the **Line Limit** parameter from individual journals.
+Instead, **Line Limit** becomes a global parameter that is effective for all journals.
+The default value for the **Autosplit** parameter is **1000**.
+Microsoft recommends that you use this value.

 The **Automatic split of large financial journals** feature removes the **Lines limit** setting from the journal name and automatically splits a journal into multiple journals.
 The journal is split based on a limit of 1,000 lines that's defined by Microsoft.
-New journals that are created due to the auto-split contain a reference to the original journal which is also considered as parent journal and other split journals are considered related journals.
+New journals that are created because of the automatic split contain a reference to the original journal.
+This journal is considered the parent journal, and other split journals are considered related journals.

 Vouchers are never split across multiple journals, even if the voucher contains more than the line limit.
 The individual voucher lines always remain in the same journal.
 For example, if a journal contains a single voucher that has 2,000 lines, all the lines of the voucher remain in one journal.

-If the number of lines in the journal exceeds the defined line limit, the posting stops, and a warning informs the user to post the journal in batch mode.
-Posting in batch mode improves the efficiency of posting and lets users continue their work.
+If the number of lines in the journal exceeds the defined line limit, posting stops, and a warning instructs the user to post the journal in batch mode.
+Posting in batch mode improves posting efficiency and lets users continue their work.

->[!Note:]
+> [!NOTE]
-> One exception to the auto-split feature is with simulate posting.
-When simulate posting is performed, it skips the check for automatic split limit and runs the posting simulation on all lines considering it as one journal.
-The simulate posting works on the entire journal but it will be a synchronous process, if journal has a large number of lines, the user's UI interaction will be blocked until the operation is over.
+> One exception to the **Automatic split of large financial journals** feature involves simulated posting.
+When this operation is performed, it skips the check for an automatic split limit.
+Instead, it runs the posting simulation on all lines, treating them as one journal.
+Simulated posting works on the whole journal but is a synchronous process.
+If the journal has a large number of lines, the user's UI interaction is blocked until the operation is completed.

 ### Scenario